cleolibrary/III.VC.CLEO/Readme_III.md

 All plugins are optional, however they may be required by various CLEO scripts.

+After correct installation and staring the game the bottom left corner of main menu will be displaying text "CLEO" followed by version number.

 ## CLEO Scripts

 CLEO allows the installation of 'CLEO scripts', which often use the extension '.cs'.
 These third-party scripts are entirely user-made and are in no way supported by the developers of this library.
 While CLEO itself should work in a wide range of game installations, individual scripts are known to have their own compatibility restrictions and can not be guaranteed to work.